yihui/yihui.org/content/en-about.md

 I don't prefer people asking me questions about open-source packages by private emails.
 It is not practical for me to answer all of them (not even for the packages that I maintain).
 Emails often make me feel stressful in recent years, and I'm close to the point of [email bankruptcy](https://en.wikipedia.org/wiki/Email_bankruptcy) from time to time.
 I've reached "Inbox Zero" only once in my life.
 Usually I have about 100 emails in my inbox to which I haven't been able to reply.

-Please don't get me wrong---I do like questions, but I prefer seeing questions about open-source packages (like R) posted on Stack Overflow or RStudio Community, instead of in my inbox.
-Please feel free to email me the link to your question if nobody has answered you after a few days.
+Please don't get me wrong---I do like questions, but I prefer seeing questions about open-source packages (like R) posted on [Stack Overflow](https://stackoverflow.com) or [Posit Community](https://community.rstudio.com), instead of in my inbox.
+For any reason, if you have to ask me directly, please post to my public [Github Discussions](https://github.com/yihui/yihui.org/discussions) (you can ask me anything there if it doesn't involve privacy).
+Please feel free to email me the link to your public question if nobody has answered it after a few days.
 Knowledge should be open to the public whenever possible, and I'd like to use emails only for _private_ conversations (more explanations in [this post](/en/2017/08/so-gh-email/)).

 In short, I wish I could help you, but practically I cannot do it privately.
 I will truly appreciate it if you could use public resources before trying private emails or messages.
-You may also consider posting to my public [Github Discussions](https://github.com/yihui/yihui.org/discussions) (you can ask me anything there if it doesn't involve privacy).

 ## About this site